AntonioPaess/AntonioPaess/README.md

 ---

-### 🔭 Experience:
-- **Cloudin** (Intern):
-  A Pernambuco-based startup innovating in accessible and sophisticated automation.
-We build unique environments for hotels, hospitals, offices, and homes, enhancing comfort and convenience to a new level.

----

 ### 🌟 What Makes Me Unique?

 - **Lifelong Learner**: Always exploring new technologies.
 Currently diving into **Rust**, **Java**, and **Python**.